DaDevFox/KC_ReskinEngine/Guide.md

 > If you're thinking, *why in the world would I want to write code when the tool's already doing it for me?* The reason is because it gives far more control and allows you to make specific behaviours that the Engine's standardized processes are too generic for.
 A perfect example of this that has been published on the workshop is Skusch's [Day-Night Cycle Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2013600042&searchtext=day+night+cycle).
 It was a very early alpha tester of this Engine and used the API code along with a special script the creator wrote themself to make the windows and street torches of certain buildings glow at night and shut off during the day.

+## Preparing Models

+Before starting on art for a skin, you must first look up the specifications for that skin in the `Skin-Index` so that you know hov to make the art.
+In the past, this has been the main, solid option to understanding how to make the art for a skin without full-on code diving research, but now there's an actively changing [spreadsheet](https://docs.google.com/spreadsheets/d/1ow1hWDYpN2fDug6KnrOqCa8hPSPgnouY06qliUtIWpA/edit#gid=0) you can use to track the official progress on the support and type of support for each of the different types of skins.
+Note using the spreadsheet is more unstable and subject to change, but gives you an insight into the most recent changes to the Engine's structure.

+If you want a more comprehensive, in-depth look at skins and how they work, there's a collection of prefabs, materials, textures, and more from the game in the folder `[Tool Root Folder]/Reskin Engine/Resources/Reskin Engine`.
+The `API` folder and the `version.txt` and `Info.md` files are used internally by the Tool so don't mess with those, but everything else is there for a reference for the artist.

+If you want additional information on how things are injected into the game and the patterns of visual elements and art look into the [Common Patterns]() file;

 ## UI Summary

 All of the images shown henceforth will be showing the Unity Editor + KCRE Unity Tool so make sure you're familiar with the interface of Unity (see the `Unity Editor` -> `Editor Interfaces` tutorials in the [link appendix](https://github.com/DaDevFox/KCReskinEngine/blob/master/Guide.md#tutorials-and-links-appendix) for further reading).